-Probably, you took out National Service Life Insurance when you joined the Army and you have been paying for it by having the premiums deducted from your monthly pay.
-If you possibly can, you should keep this insurance in force when you return to civil life.
+The chances are that you took out National Service Life Insurance when you joined the Army and that you have been paying for it by having the premiums deducted from your monthly pay.
+If you possibly can you should keep this insurance in force when you return to civil life.
 If you let it lapse you may have trouble reinstating it, and you will not be able to buy similar protection for the same cost.

-To keep your National Service Insurance in force you must do two things.
+To keep your National Service Insurance in force you must da two things.
 First, pay the premiums direct.
 Second, convert it, within a certain period as explained below.

+Pay premiums direct to Veterans' Administration.
 Since premiums can no longer be deducted from your Army pay, you must now pay them direct.
-Make your check or money order payable to the Treasurer of the United States and mail it to the Collections Subdivision, Veterans' Administration, Washington, D.C.
-It is important to give your full name, with date, present address, policy number (if known) and your Army Serial Number.
+Make your check or money order payable to the Treasurer oft the United States and mail it to the Collections Subdivision, Veterans Administration, Washington, D. C. It is important to give your full name, with date, present address, policy number (if known) and your Army Serial Number.